ruan-xian/PowerScraper/README.md

 ## Known Issues

 If you have an elective or other one-tri class, it will always be listed as Tri 1.

-I have no idea how to use a Mac.
-If you do, email me at ryaxu20@bergen.org.
+I am currently trying to get Mac support - if I do, be aware that Mac releases will always be behind Windows, since you have to make Mac apps on a Mac.

+Currently, when you run the app, a bunch of error messages and stuff pop up - this is normal.
+I'm trying to hide them, though.